 It is the only spacecraft to ever orbit Saturn and, dutiful to the end, Cassini snapped its "last memento photos" Thursday Sept.
 15, 2017 and sampled Saturn's atmosphere as it made its final plunge.
 Project scientist Linda Spilker noted Cassini has been running "a marathon of scientific discovery" for 13 years at Saturn.

 In late 2016, the Cassini spacecraft began its new mission's orbits, which were coined the Grand Finale.
-The spacecraft went high above Saturn's poles and flew around the planet's F ring a total of 20 times.
 It then moved on to orbit around Saturn's moon Titan and Saturn's innermost ring.
 The spacecraft was designed to measure the planet's gravitational and magnetic fields, determine its ring mass, sample the atmosphere and ionosphere around it, and capture the last views of Enceladus, another one of Saturn's moons.